fanbu1995/DukeStatSciBootcamp2018/README.md

 3. Probability Theory
 4. Statistical Inference

-The slides for each are included in each folder.
+The slides for each topic are included in its own folder.

 We prepared an assessment problem set to evaluate how the students grasped the bootcamp materials.
 Moreover, we put together a "challenge" problem set for students to have a bit more fun throughout the bootcamp.